kirbyfrugia/kisstty/README.md

 *A dead simple terminal and packet radio app for 8-bit computers and modern PCs*

 * KISS - Keep it Simple Stupid.
 A protocol used for APRS/Packet Radio.
+Also the design intent for this app.
 * TTY  - A text-only terminal.
 Not to be confused with teletype, but there's definitely some overlap here!

 This started as a project to build a terminal/aprs/rtty app for 8-bit computers.